oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 To make your Spring Boot app aware of your Okta settings, you need to set a few environment variables.
 You can also use [other options](https://docs.stormpath.com/java/servlet-plugin/config.html) for setting these variables.

-// you said this already, look up there ^

 ```bash
 export STORMPATH_CLIENT_BASEURL=[baseurl_from_above]
 export OKTA_APPLICATION_ID=[application_id_from_above]